signalogic/SigSRF_SDK/pktlib_readme.md

 <a name="PacketInfoFlags"></a>
 # Packet Info Flags

-Below are flags that can be used in the uFlags param of DSGetPacketInfo():
+Below are flags that can be used in the uFlags param of DSGetPacketInfo()

 ```c++
 /* DSGetPacketInfo() index item uFlags definitions */